Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

 By the claim above the probability that vertex $i$ is available upon arrival of $Q_j$ is $1- \sum_{t=j-d+1}^{j-1} \Delta \mu^i_t$.
 We define $p^i_j = 1- \sum_{t=j-d+1}^{j-1} \Delta \mu^i_t$ to be the probability that $i$ is available at the time $j$.
 In the online algorithm that we described, the decision of the algorithm in the round $j$ is independent of its decisions in the previous rounds.
 Thus, we have

 Therefore,

-In \ocs, the goal is to outperform this simple randomized algorithm which selects one of the vertices in $Q_j$ uniformly at random, by introducing some negative correlations between the decisions of the randomized rounds.
+As mentioned earlier, the goal in \ocs~ is to outperform this simple randomized algorithm which selects one of the vertices in $Q_j$ uniformly at random, by introducing some negative correlations between the decisions of the randomized rounds.
 Specifically, \ocs\ guarantees that if vertex $i$ was in $Q_j$ and it was not picked by \ocs, then vertex $i$ should have a slightly better chance to get selected next time that the outer algorithm proposes $i$ to the \ocs.

 Given the sequence $Q_1, Q_2, \cdots, Q_{|U|}$, we use $\prev^i_j$ to denote the previous occurrence of the offline vertex $i$ among the $Q_j$'s before the time step $j$.
 Specifically, $\prev^i_j$ is the largest index $j' <j$ such that $i \in Q_{j'}$.
 We also define $\prev^i_j$ to be $-\infty$ if vertex $i$ has not appeared in any of $Q_1, Q_2, \cdots, Q_{j-1}$.
 We are now ready to give a formal definition of \ocs.